-For people that want an even lower internal temperature for their hamburger they will need to look at grinding their own meat, after it’s been sterilized on the outside by either searing or boiling-water submersion.
+People that want an even lower internal temperature for their hamburger will need to look at grinding their own meat after it’s been sterilized on the outside by either searing or boiling-water submersion.

 Whichever technique you choose to prepare your burgers, always keep safety in mind.
 Oh, and a dependable meat thermometer.